-Small occasional doses of tripelennamine would not be expected to cause any adverse effects in breastfed infants.
-Larger doses or more prolonged use may cause drowsiness and other effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
+Small, occasional doses of brompheniramine would not be expected to cause any adverse effects in breastfed infants.
+Larger doses or more prolonged use may cause effects in the infant or decrease the milk supply, particularly in combination with a sympathomimetic such as pseudoephedrine or before lactation is well established.
+Single bedtime doses after the last feeding of the day may be adequate for many women and will minimize any effects of the drug.
 The nonsedating antihistamines are preferred alternatives.